0xMiden/miden-client/crates/web-client/test/README.md

 1. When trying to run the tests, if you receive an error about missing browsers, install them with: `yarn playwright install` and then run the tests again.
+2. Playwright provides a UI to run tests and debug them, you can use it with: `yarn playwright test --ui`